nikolaydubina/everything-wrong-with-swiftdata/README.md

 ## iCloud

-- iCloud only supports lightweight migrations (which is not advertised in the guidelines from the beggining but discovered throught errors and crashes)
+- iCloud only supports lightweight migrations (which is not advertised in the guidelines from the beggining but discovered throught errors and crashes). this means migrations for iCloud has to be perfomed manually and SwiftData versioned schema mechanism migrations should not be used.
 - iCloud has no static checks. crashes happen at runtime
 - iCloud has limited Development environment checks. crashes happen in Production that did not happen in Development
 - iCloud crashes when accessing non native Swift types (TODO: re-confirm this, this is very likely. past observation mixed with crahes due to nested field access)